CalebBarnes/go-htmx/README.md

 To build and serve the application in production mode:

-- `pnpm start`
+- `npm run start`

-To run the Go webserver in development mode:
+Run the project in dev mode:

-- `air`

-Tailwind CSS JIT compiler to watch for changes in the html templates and rebuild the CSS

-- `pnpm run watch`

-Browsersync to auto refresh the browser when files change

-- `pnpm run browser-sync`
+- `npm run dev`

+1. Starts the go web server using `air` for auto reload when the go code changes
+2. Watching and bundling all of the css files in `styles` folder into one minified css file (including tailwind classes)
+3. Starts `browser-sync` at localhost:3000 for hot reloading during dev